Chukyhenry/PosiR/README.md

 ## Learn More

+Vignette: Run **vignette(“Vignette”)**.

-Vignette: **vignette(“Vignette”)** Source Paper: Kuchibhotla, A., Kolassa, J., & Kuffner, T. (2022).
+Source Paper: Kuchibhotla, A., Kolassa, J., & Kuffner, T. (2022).
 Post-selection inference.
 Annual Review of Statistics and Its Application, 9(1), 505–527.
 DOI:
 10.1146/annurev-statistics-100421-044639.